dotnet/arcade/Documentation/Darc.md

 subscription, indicating that the repository wants dependency updates from builds meant for the purpose associated with the channel.

-For instance, there is a channel called `.NET Core 5 Dev`.
-Builds that appear on this channel are intended for day to day .NET Core 5 development.
-Repositories may have dependencies on other .NET Core repositories when building their own part of the .NET Core 5 stack.
-By subscribing to that repository's `.NET Core 5 Dev` channel, they map .NET Core 5 daily development outputs onto their own target branch.
+For instance, there is a channel called `.NET 5 Dev`.
+Builds that appear on this channel are intended for day to day .NET 5 development.
+Repositories may have dependencies on other .NET Core repositories when building their own part of the .NET 5 stack.
+By subscribing to that repository's `.NET 5 Dev` channel, they map .NET 5 daily development outputs onto their own target branch.

 **Parameters**